By Jerome Dingeldein

 Shipping with Quicargo?
 Discover how your goods are insured

 The price is usually calculated by the size and weight of the pallet.
 Therefore, it is sometimes cheaper to opt for a smaller pallet and stack your freight.
 Be careful however that you cannot exceed a maximum height.

-The europallet (80 x 120 cm) is the most used type of pallet on the European mainland, but for the larger shipments block pallets are also regularly used.
-Block pallets are also known as industrial pallets and are mostly used in France and The United Kingdom.
-With the smaller dimension of 80 x 60 cm is the minipallet the most appropriate pallet for smaller shipments.
+The euro pallet (80 x 120 cm) is the most used type of pallet on the European mainland, but for the larger shipments block pallets are also regularly used.
+Block pallets are also known as industrial pallets and are mostly shipped in France and The United Kingdom.
+With the smaller dimension of 80 x 60 cm is the mini pallet the most appropriate pallet for smaller shipments.